v81d/wattage/README.md

 ### Translating the Project

 You can contribute by adding translations for strings in the application.
-To get started, visit the [translation page](https://app.tolgee.io/projects/23145).
+To do so, create a fork of this repository and add your translation files.
+Then, open a Pull Request with `translate` as the base branch.

 ### Pull Requests